enyeInc/Engineering-Conventions/README.md

 > PRs are the extremely important when working on a team.
 It allows us to have insight on what our other team members are working on and exposes us to how they think about code.
 It is crucial that you participate in the review process.
-Make comments, ask questions and suggest improvements so that you and the engineer being review can grow technically and communicatively.
+Make comments, ask questions and suggest improvements so that you and the engineer being reviewed can grow technically and communicatively.
 #### Before PR reviews
 > Before you submit your code for review you should run the following commands: